Are you crazy about kids? Do you want to support them in building a brighter future?

 The Global Volunteer Network currently has volunteer opportunities for you to care for street children, orphans, and children with disabilities.

 Placements start on the 1st and 15th of every month and include a range of projects to suit all interests, skills and experience.

-In the Children's Program, volunteers will help with the day-to-day care of children living in homes in Hanoi.
+In the Children's Program, volunteers will help with the day-to-day care of children living in homes near Hanoi.
 This includes teaching English, bathing, feeding, dressing, playing with and general interaction.
 There is also the opportunity in this program for volunteers to run extra-curricular activities where appropriate.